Christian Castillo (footballer)

-Christian Giovanni Castillo Martínez (born August 25, 1984 in San Salvador) is a Salvadoran footballer.
-He was banned for life in 2013, for match-fixing while playing for the El Salvador national football team.
+Christian Giovanni Castillo Martínez (born August 25, 1984, in San Salvador) is a Salvadoran footballer.
+He was banned for life in 2013 for match-fixing while playing for the El Salvador national football team.
 After being banned, he played for Zeravani SC in the Iraqi Premier League, a league unsanctioned by FIFA.

 Club career

 Telecom & early career

-Castillo began his professional career in 2002 at the age of 18, when he signed with now defunct Segunda División club C.D.
+Castillo began his professional career in 2002 at the age of 18, when he signed with the now defunct Segunda División club C.D.
 Telecom.

 Chalatenango

 After spending four years with the San Salvador side, Castillo then transferred to C.D.
 Chalatenango for the 2006 Apertura season.

-He made his Primera División debut on August 20, 2006 in a league match against C.D. Águila.
+He made his Primera División debut on August 20, 2006, in a league match against C.D. Águila.
 Castillo's speed, ball control and exciting dribbling skills quickly made him somewhat of a fan favourite, but his first season with his new club saw him play most games off the bench.
 The following season things got worse for Castillo when he suffered an injury that led to him only being able to play one game the entire tournament.
 After having to watch most of the entire season from the sidelines, Castillo returned for the following season.
 This time he was able to prove himself and was consistently part of the club's starting eleven.
-This season also saw him score his first Primera División goal; it came on September 30, 2007 in a league match against Nejapa F.C.
+This season also saw him score his first Primera División goal; it came on September 30, 2007, in a league match against Nejapa F.C.

 Alianza

 Controversially, Castillo then transferred to Alianza F.C. for the 2008 Apertura season, after the then C.D.
 Chalatenango club president Lisandro Pohl left the club and took all the players that he had helped to sign with him.
 After much dispute, it was decided that Castillo and the other players that Pohl had signed were eligible to transfer and they all officially became Alianza F.C. players.

 At Alianza F.C., Castillo continued to impress and most importantly improved his game to become one of the most, if not the most important players at the club.
-He scored his first goal with his new club on November 26, 2008 in a league match against C.D. Águila.
+He scored his first goal with his new club on November 26, 2008, in a league match against C.D. Águila.
 After being released from D.C.
 United before the end of the 2010 season, Castillo returned to Alianza for the Apertura 2010.